mees-van-wel/hexa-center-website/src/routes/guide/healthcare/programs/index.md

 When creating or editing a step you will find 3 slide-toggles; `Responder Mode`, `Addition Mode`, and `Answer Mode`.
 An explanation for each of these toggles can be found below.

 **Responder mode:** this detemines whether a step is meant to be filled in by an internal user or external client.
-Setting this slider to external means the dossier's associated client(s) will have to fill in this step via the client portal.
-The internal slider setting means the step has to be completed by a user via Hexa Center's dossier system.
+Setting this slider to `external` means the dossier's associated client(s) will have to fill in this step via the client portal.
+The `internal` slider setting means the step has to be completed by a user via Hexa Center's dossier system.

+Setting the slider to `External` disallows the `Answer mode` slider to be set to `Shared`, as each client has to fill in the step individually.

 Please refer to the [Dossiers](../dossiers/index.md "Dossiers") page for more information about the client portal and dossiers.

-**Addition Mode:**
+**Addition Mode:** steps set to `Manually` will not be automatically added to the program when adding it to a dossier.
+Whereas those set to `Automatically` will be.
+This means that steps which are set to `Manually` can be later added to the dossier.

+**Answer mode:** this option is only relevant when more than one client has been added to your file.
+When setting this slider to `Individual`, the step has to be filled out separately for each client in the file.
+Whereas setting the slider to `Shared` will mean that the answers will be shared among the dossier's clients, so each client wil register the same answer.

 ## 5. Adding steps to programs